icsm-au/metadata-working-group/docs/_defs/PatternGuide.md

 ### Elements as Patterns

 A design pattern is a general, reusable solution to a commonly occurring problem within a given context.
-In our case, these are the elements of ISO19115-1 metadata records.
+In our case, these are the elements of ISO 19115-1 metadata records.

 #### Meaningful Name